cynyeung/life-at-lob/README.md

-# Marketing Developer Take Home Assignment Overview
+# Marketing Developer Assignment Overview
 ## The Goal
-The goal of this take-home assignment is for our team to assess your attention to detail, as well as your front-end chops.
+The goal of this assignment is for our team to assess your attention to detail, as well as your front-end chops.

 ## Project Details